-Furthermore, if two traps $Q_1$ and $Q_2$ can have a compatible input state, meaning a tensor product of $n+t$ single-qubit states stabilized both by $\stab_{Q_1}$ and $\stab_{Q_2}$, then the traps can be \emph{merged}: the Client delegate both traps in the same test run, and has to check that \emph{none} was triggered.
-Indeed, let $\rho\otimes\rho_\A$ be an input state for both traps (exists by assumption).
+Furthermore, two traps $Q_1$ and $Q_2$ can have a compatible input state, meaning a tensor product of $n+t$ single-qubit states stabilized by both $\stab_{Q_1}$ and $\stab_{Q_2}$; then the traps can be \emph{merged}: the Client delegates both traps in the same test run, and has to check that \emph{none} was triggered.
+Indeed, let $\rho\otimes\rho_\A$ be an input state for both traps (which exists by assumption).
 The Client can delegate the test run $\C_1...\C_{t+1},\A_1...\A_t$ as usual.

 Note that this is not always possible.
 If the stabilizers of traps $Q_1$ and $Q_2$ do not allow it, then they have to be delegated in different test runs.
-The following definition captures traps compatibility.
+The following definition captures trap compatibility.

-\begin{definition}[Compatible traps.]
-Generalized traps $Q_1, Q_2$ are compatible if their stabilizers $\stab_{Q_1}, \stab_{Q_2}$ commute on each index.
-Indeed, only then, there can exist a input state tensor product of $n+t$ single-qubit state stabilized by both. \end{definition} \paragraph{Adapting the traps check.} Now, let $R=Q_1, ..., Q_r$ be a set of compatible traps.
+\begin{definition}[Compatible traps] Generalized traps $Q_1, Q_2$ are compatible if their stabilizers $\stab_{Q_1}, \stab_{Q_2}$ commute on each index.
+Indeed, only then can there exist an input state consisting of a tensor product of $n+t$ single-qubit states stabilized by both. \end{definition} \paragraph{Adapting the traps check.} Now, let $R=Q_1, ..., Q_r$ be a set of compatible traps.
 Then, define $\tau_R(\b)= \bigwedge_{Q\in R} \tau_Q(\b)$.
-The sum in \textsc{Traps Check} operation can we written $\sum_{i>d} \left( \tau_R(\b^{(i)}) \right) $.
-As a consequence, the same security properties holds if the initial set of traps (without merging) detects all harmful deviations, since such a deviation would trigger at least one of the traps.
+The sum in the \textsc{Traps Check} operation can be written $\sum_{i>d} \left( \tau_R(\b^{(i)}) \right) $.
+As a consequence, the same security properties hold if the initial set of traps (without merging) detects all harmful deviations, since such a deviation would trigger at least one of the traps.

 \paragraph{Merging traps is equivalent to graph coloring.} Quite naturally, if $Q_1$ and $Q_2$ are compatible, and $Q_2$ and $Q_3$ are compatible, then $Q_1$ and $Q_3$ are compatible, so the three traps can be done in a single test run.
 This merging procedure thus reduces the number of types of test runs, and finding the optimal merging procedure can be reduced to a graph coloring problem \cite{BNZ25sampling,VYI19measurement}—finding the minimum number of test runs is thus equivalent to finding the chromatic number of a graph, which is NP-hard.